To learn more about past projects, please visit the University of Oregon Library.

 For the 2014-15 academic year, the Sustainable City Year Program worked with multiple partners, specifically Metro, Multnomah County, Troutdale, and Gresham.
 Courses across multiple departments assisted these partners with livability projects at a variety of scales.
 Key projects included walkability analyses and expansion of the Springwater Trail Corridor.

-Redmond, Oregon is SCYP's first city on the east side of the Cascades.
-This year, SCYP anticipates working on 20 projects with Redmond.
+Redmond, Oregon was SCYP's first city on the east side of the Cascades.